gerbenzaagsma/gerbenzaagsma.github.io/_pages/about.md

 <br/>

 ## Latest updates:
-* New article: [Facing the History Machine: Towards Histories of Digital History](https://orbilu.uni.lu/handle/10993/61381) in _History of Humanities_ 9/2 (2024) 451-491.
+* New article: [Facing the History Machine: Toward Histories of Digital History](https://orbilu.uni.lu/handle/10993/61381) in _History of Humanities_ 9/2 (2024) 451-491.

 <br/>